skeetskeet/theden/README.md

 I will be adding all my work from dayz here.

-As well as my misc.
+As well as misc.
 PHP and javascript work.